ZelCore-io/Zelcore/ZelProtocolSpecifications.md

 **GetAddress action can have**
 c) *icon* - and Icon of your service.
 This icon will be shown to the user
-d) *callback* - Callback url to which ZelCore POSTs, GETs or deeplink the data in format described below
+d) *callback* - Callback url to which Zelcore POSTs, GETs or deeplink the data in format described below
 e) *callbacktype* - Callback type either post, get, deeplink.
 Defaults to post

 Example of Post response